amcwb/application-mission/README.md

 ## Getting started
 To get started, you need to install Android Studio, and Python.

+### Database
+To configure the database, which is MySQL preferably, you can use the following guide: https://dev.mysql.com/doc/mysql-getting-started/en/.
+Don't forget the DB URI, you need it for the environment variable `SQLALCHEMY_DATABASE_URI`.

 ### Backend
 For the backend part, you will need to install the requirements and then run the backend.